camunda/camunda-docs/docs/product-manuals/concepts/incidents.md

 ## Resolving

-To resolve an incident, the user completes the following steps:
+To resolve an incident, complete the following steps:

 1. Identify and resolve the problem.
 2. Mark the incident as resolved, triggering retry process execution.